fooltowise/NeroNotes/Nero's Notes/The Home Depot Pro, Cost Structure, & Growth Opportunities.md

 ### Right at the peak of the housing boom, so at that time you had increasing traffic in the stores and they were still building many new stores.
 When you have a growth opportunity, you have to lay the new stores out, even if it hurts transactions in the near term because you have to get the right locations.
 I am curious how busy the stores were across the country at that point and how much traffic were they handling?
 Were they growing their store count quickly because the existing stores were at full capacity or was there simply that much opportunity that they were still in a position to increase traffic levels inside stores while adding new stores?

-My background was with Walmart prior to Home Depot.
+My background was with [[Walmart]] prior to Home Depot.
 I was with Home Depot until January 2012 but my profile shows I left in 2011.
 The stores felt like they were so busy, but it was so boring because they were not busy.
-I was used to doing $3 million a week per site, and these stores were only doing $300,000; literally 10% of the volume of a Walmart.
+I was used to doing $3 million a week per site, and these stores were only doing $300,000; literally 10% of the volume of a [[Walmart]].
 When I had Home Depot people tell me we were so busy, I would tell them we were only running two registers and had 16 we could still open.

 During my tenure there, my district was tapped to innovate with self check-outs, as a test for the company.
 We installed them and everybody could not believe we were putting self check-outs in a Home Depot.
 Customers were already used to seeing it in all the other big boxes, so they were the least of our worries.
 We took the labor we saved on the front end and put them out on the sales floor to wait on customers.
 It quickly became a win:win and they ended up adopting self check-out in the whole company.
 Even though I had those three states, they gave me a second district in Northern Michigan, some of which had high volume.